ROYAL LIFE DETOX

 Signs and Symptoms of Bipolar Depression

 The symptoms of bipolar disorder can vary widely from person to person, but they generally fall into two categories: manic episodes and depressive episodes.
-These two extremes define the condition where someone can experience wildly divergent states of mood drastically different from their usual behavior.
+These two extremes define the condition, where someone can experience major shifts in mood, energy, activity levels, and concentration that are drastically different from their usual behavior.

 Mania is characterized by several signs: